Zygote (album)

 Zygote is the debut studio album by American singer-songwriter John Popper.
 Produced by Terry Manning, it was released on September 7, 1999, less than a month after the death of bassist Bobby Sheehan (Popper's friend and fellow member of the band Blues Traveler).
-Accompanying Popper on this album is Carter Beauford (of the Dave Matthews Band) on drums, and Crugie Riccio on guitar, Rob Clores, and Dave Ares (all of Cycomotogoat).
+Accompanying Popper on the album were drummer Carter Beauford (of the Dave Matthews Band) and guitarist Crugie Riccio, keyboardist Rob Clores and bassist Dave Ares (all three from Cycomotogoat).
+It peaked at No. 185 on the Billboard 200.